akberthegreat2/Mirror/docs/concepts/workers.md

 - `ArtifactStore`
 - `LeaseManager`

-## Local beta implementations

-Mirror ships:

-- `InlineWorker` for tests and quick starts
-- `SQLiteWorkerBackend` for one-machine beta setups
+## Alpha implementation

-- in-memory stores for development
+The repository ships an in-memory `InlineWorker` and in-memory stores for local development and tests.

 ## Why it matters

-A crawl or monitor is only useful if Mirror can run it again later.
-Workers are the piece that makes that possible.
+The contracts let Mirror grow from one local process to a distributed system later without changing the application-level API.